how to join merchant navy

 2. Mental abilities, such as decision-making and problem-solving, resourcefulness and adaptability, stress management, and resilience;

-3. Interpersonal skills, such as communication and teamwork, cultural awareness and sensitivity, discipline and self-motivation, swimming, and water safety.
+3. Interpersonal skills include communication and teamwork, cultural awareness and sensitivity, discipline and self-motivation, swimming, and water safety.

 Exam Highlights